panyam/pcachapter/CHAPTER.md

 **5. AI-Driven Optimization**
 Machine learning models will optimize serverless function configuration automatically, predicting optimal memory allocation, timeout settings, and concurrency limits based on historical workload patterns.

-Maya's reflection on the future: *"When I started SensorScope, I thought I was solving a simple cost optimization problem for coffee shop sensors.
+Sita's reflection on the future: *"When I started SensorScope, I thought I was solving a simple cost optimization problem for coffee shop sensors.
 What I learned is that serverless analytics represents a fundamental shift in how organizations approach data science.
 We're moving from infrastructure-heavy, specialized analytics teams to democratized, business-embedded analysis capabilities.
 The next generation of SensorScope won't just reduce sensor costs - it will enable every operations manager to ask mathematical questions about their data and get immediate, actionable answers."*

 ### Multi-Cloud Serverless PCA: Platform Equivalents

-Throughout this chapter, we've demonstrated SensorScope using Google Cloud services, but Maya's architecture translates directly to AWS and Azure with equivalent functionality:
+Throughout this chapter, we've demonstrated SensorScope using Google Cloud services, but Sita's architecture translates directly to AWS and Azure with equivalent functionality:

 | **Service Category** | **Google Cloud** | **AWS** | **Azure** |
 |---------------------|------------------|---------|-----------|